PatricioFarrell/ChargeTransport.jl/docs/src/examples/Ex103_PSC.md

     bregionAcceptor         = 2
     bregions                = [bregionAcceptor, bregionDonor]

-    # grid: Using geomspace to create uniform mesh is not a good idea.
-It may create virtual duplicates at boundaries.
     h_ndoping               = 9.90e-6 * cm
     h_intrinsic             = 4.00e-5 * cm + 2.0e-7 * cm # add 2.e-7 cm to this layer for agreement with grid of Driftfusion
     h_pdoping               = 1.99e-5 * cm